0xCompute/rubidity/programming-uniswap/README.md

-The idea is to rebuild the contracts (and tests) from scratch in Ruby / Rubidity!
+The idea is to rebuild the contracts (and tests) from scratch in Ruby / Rubysol!

 - [/part1](part1)
 - [/part2](part2)